Xanthocryptus novozealandicus: Description

-Life cycle/phenology
+Life cycle and phenology

 The life cycle of X. novozealandicus consists of four distinct stages: egg, larvae, pupae/cocoon, and adult.
 It is not currently known how long it takes for the wasp to fully develop.
 The Lemon Tree Borer Parasite relies on the bodies of beetle larva to house their offspring.
 During March, the female of X. novozealandicus searches for hosts to lay their eggs.
 They are able to visually identify damage to tree bark done specifically by wood boring beetles.
 The wasp receives its name from its common host, the Lemon Tree Borer.
 Researchers theorize that their long antennae allows them to sense the beetle larvae through the bark, even if they are deep in the wood.
 The females utilise a specialized tube-like spike called an ovipositor to penetrate the bodies of their victims.
 The ovipositor is sharp enough to penetrate not only the grub's body but the wood of the tree as well.
 Once inserted the parasite quickly deposits its eggs into its victim.
 As the X. novozealandicus larvae develop they are purposely selective with their feeding to not kill their host.